-Assignment to Grade 9 Completion of Grade 8
+Assignment to Grade 9 Assignment to Grade 10 Assignment to Grade 11 Assignment to Grade 12 Graduation Requirements Completion of Grade 8 5 credits 10 credits 16 credits Total: 22 credits for NHS/UVCC

-Assignment to Grade 10 5 credits

-Assignment to Grade 11 10 credits

-Assignment to Grade 12 16 credits

-Graduation Requirements Total: 22 credits for NHS/UVCC

 SCHEDULE REVISIONS

 Schedule changes are not permitted once the request sheet is returned and the master schedule is completed.
 Classes are balanced and courses are offered based on student requests.
 This request sheet is a commitment by the student to follow a schedule and take all requested classes.
 A change of heart, change in work ethics, interests or peers are not reasons to change a schedule.